Test cross: Limitations

 There are many limitations to test crosses.
 It can be a time-consuming process as some organisms require a long growing time in each generation to show the necessary phenotype.
 A large number of offspring are also required to have reliable data due to statistics.
 Test crosses are only useful if dominance is complete.
 Incomplete dominance is when the dominant allele and recessive allele come together to form a blend of the two phenotypes in the offspring.
-Variable expressivity is when a single allele produces a range of phenotypes, which is also not accounted for in a test cross.
+Test crosses are also not applicable with codominant genes, where both phenotypes of a heterozygote trait will be expressed.
+Another limitation is for epistatic mutations where the expression of a gene will be overpowered by the expression of another gene.
+A trait can also be determined by multiple genes, known as polygenic inheritance.
+Genes also have different levels of penetrance, which determines how much they will be expressed.
+In addition, the environment affects the expression of numerous genes, therefore making the test cross inapplicable in many cases.

 As more advanced techniques to determine genotype emerge, the test cross is becoming less prevalent in genetics.
 Genetic testing and genome mapping are modern advances which allow for more efficient and detailed information about one’s genotype to be determined.
 Test crosses, however, are still used to this day and have created an excellent foundation for the development of more sophisticated techniques.